Ancient Wonders of Sicily

 - All Inclusive

-We arrive in Palermo, Sicily’s glittering capital.
-An architectural pastiche of different artistic cultures, it wears its marriage of many heritages proudly on its streets, with Byzantine domes rising above Norman chapels.
+We arrive in Palermo, Sicily’s heady capital.
+An architectural pastiche of varying artistic cultures, it showcases its marriage of many heritages proudly on its streets, with Moorish domes rising above Norman chapels.

-Our morning is spent at the temple and theater of ancient Segesta.
-The iconic fifth-century Doric temple here, set against a beautiful sunlit valley, is one of the best-preserved in the world.
-We enjoy lunch at a restaurant before traveling to Selinunte, a coastal Greek colony that was frequently engaged in conflict with its rival Segesta.
-We explore the remains of the five major temples here, including the re-erected temple of Hera.
-Finally we depart for Agrigento.
+Our morning is spent at the temple and theatre of ancient Segesta.
+The iconic 5th century Doric temple here, set against a sun-drenched valley, is one of the most impressive ruins in the world.
+We enjoy lunch at a local restaurant before travelling to Selinunte - a coastal Greek colony which frequently engaged in conflict with its rival, Segesta.
+We explore the remains of the five major temples here.

-We spend a full day exploring Agrigento — first its excellent museum, then its splendid Valley of the Temples.
-Agrigento was founded as Akragas by Greek colonists, who probably chose the site for its natural fortifications — two nearby rivers and a ridge to the north.
-It was one of the richest and most famous colonies of Magna Graecia, and remains a beautiful site.
+Today we enjoy a full day of touring in Agrigento, which is home to a variety of thrilling sites.
+First, its excellent archaeological museum and then its splendid Valley of the Temples.
+This area was founded as Akragas by Greek colonists in the 6th century BC, and they probably selected the site for its natural fortifications - namely the two nearby rivers and ridge to the north.
+It was once one of the richest and most famous colonies of Magna Graecia and remains a beautiful site even today with its amazing Doric temples and other impressive sites.

-We spend our day first traveling to and then discovering Piazza Armerina, the extraordinary Roman villa with its wealth of mosaics.
-A World Heritage Site, the villa is in fact a large complex of buildings that have been under excavation since the 19th century.
-If we are lucky, we may see archaeologists and conservators at work among the mosaics.
-This evening we continue to Syracuse.
+Today we travel to and discover the Piazza Armerina and the extraordinary Roman villa that is located there with its wealth of intricate and striking mosaics.
+Named a UNESCO World Heritage Site, the villa is in fact a large complex of buildings that have been under excavation since the 1930s.

 - Expert Guide Lecturer